Toadoum/LeetCode-Problems/README.md

-This repository is for Data Structure and Algorithm practice (LeetCode problems)
+This repository is for Data Structure and Algorithms with Pyhton practice (LeetCode problems)